grdddj/done-for-today/plan.md

 ## Deep work

-Translations - efficiently storing the translations data, read/write from available flash sectors
+TR PRs - rebasing and merging

-TR PRs - addressing review comments
+Translations - efficiently reading the translations data, resolve index to translation, resolving name to index

 ## Other work